 \subsection{Unitree Go1 Hardware}

 We finally demonstrate our estimation method on the Go1 hardware.
 We obtain the stereo images from the Intel Realsense Depth Camera D455 and IMU data from the default Unitree IMU.
 During the experiments, the Go1 robot is controlled to trot on the force plate, as shown in Fig. \ref{experiment_illu}.
-The comparison results on the estimation and ground truth of the GRF on the front left foot and base-linear velocity are shown in Fig. \ref{go1_force_hard}.
-As indicated in Table. \ref{table:go1_hard}, for the noisy hardware implementation, the constraint information effectively enforced the feasibility of the estimation results, leading to superior performance, even though the momentum-based methods were configured to use the ground truth floating-base velocity from the opti-track system.
-The inclusion of exteroceptive sensors improved the estimation during the stance phase, while the constraints further ensured the feasibility of the solution.
+The comparison results between the estimation and ground truth of the GRF on the front left foot and base-linear velocity are shown in Fig. \ref{go1_force_hard}.
+As indicated in Table. \ref{table:go1_hard}, for the noisy hardware implementation, the constraint information effectively enforces the feasibility of the estimation results, leading to superior performance, even though the momentum-based methods are configured to use the ground truth floating-base velocity from the opti-track system.
+The inclusion of exteroceptive sensors improves the estimation during the stance phase, while the contact constraints further ensure the feasibility of the solution.